-Here is a list of low-fiber foods and lists of higher-fiber foods you should avoid.
+If your doctor tells you to follow a low-fiber diet, here are low-fiber foods you can eat and higher-fiber foods you should avoid.
 Remember to always choose foods that you would normally eat.
 Do not try any foods that caused you discomfort or allergic reactions in the past.

 If you are on a “low-residue diet,” your food choices are even more restricted than those listed below.